Last Updated on December 18, 2020 by Janet Frost

 - National Portrait Gallery in London, UK.
 Another wonderful portrait gallery.

-Nature museums often fall in with the natural history or science museums.
+Nature museums can fall within the natural history or science museums.
 In this category I am going to share a few specialty options.
-I am going to leave zoos off of this list.
-I am a bad judge of zoos and prefer places more focused on wildlife research and rescue.
-Because of our connection to the oceans my list leans heavily toward marinelife.
+I am partial to museums focused on wildlife research and rescue.
+Because of our connection to the oceans my list leans heavily toward marine life.
 If your interests lean to other types of wildlife, please leave suggestions in the comments below!

 - Loggerhead Marinelife Center in Juno Beach, Fl.
 Many places have active turtle rescue centers, this one in South Florida is very informative and interactive.

 - Arizona-Sonoran Desert Museum in Tucson, AZ is packed with both flora and fauna unique to the Sonora Desert.

 Go!
 Learn Things about nature museums in this post:

 The topics that Special Interest museums can represent is limitless.
 You just need to keep your eyes open to anything that piques your interest.

 - National Quilt Museum in Paducah, KY.
 Paducah is a quaint river town that hosts one of the largest Quilt Conventions every year.
 It is a beautiful museum if you enjoy quilts.

 - Musical Instrument Museum in Phoenix.
 I have not visited but it is on my bucket list.

 - Chihuly Garden and Glass Center in Seattle, WA.
 We love everything about blown glass.